-First
+Second

-Fiscal 2022 Fiscal 2021 S Change % Change
+Fiscal 2022 9 Change % Change

-Income tax expense \$ 18,328 \$ 6,173 \$ 12,155 196.9 %
+Income tax expense \$ 18,485 \$ 16,325 \$ 2,160 13.2 %

-Effective tax rate 24.2 % 'n 17.8 % 0
+Effective tax rate 24 6 % 6 24 1 % 6

-Both the First Quarter of Fiscal 2022 and the First Quarter of Fiscal 2021 benefitted from the favorable impact of certain items that resulted in a lower tax rate than the more typical annual effective tax rate of approximately 25%.
-We expect our annual effective tax rate for Fiscal 2022 to be between 24% and 25%.

-The income tax expense in both the First Quarter of Fiscal 2022 and the First Quarter of Fiscal 2021 included the benefit of the utilization of certain net operating loss carryforward amounts in certain state and foreign jurisdictions, the recognition of certain tax credit amounts and the vesting of restricted stock awards at a price higher than the grant date fair value.
+Both the Second Quarter of Fiscal 2022 and the Second Quarter of Fiscal 2021 benefitted from the favorable impact of certain items that resulted in a lower tax rate than the more typical annual effective tax rate of approximately 25%.
+The income tax expense in both the Second Quarter of Fiscal 2022 and the Second Quarter of Fiscal 2021 included the benefit of the utilization of certain net operating loss carryforward amounts in certain state and foreign jurisdictions, and the recognition of certain tax credit amounts.
 These favorable items were partially offset by certain unfavorable permanent items which are not deductible for income tax purposes.
-Additionally, and more significantly, the income tax expense in the First Quarter of Fiscal 2021 included the benefit of a \$2 million net reduction in uncertain tax positions resulting from the settlement of those uncertain tax position amounts.